bnb-chain/bsc-smart-contract-tutorials/README.md

 # Bsc Smart-contract tutorials

-This repository offers tutorials on various interesting domains for creating smart contracts in the Binance Smart Chain.
+This repository offers tutorials on various interesting domains for creating smart contracts in the BNBe Smart Chain.
 Below is a brief list of the tutorials that are available in this repository:
 - [Hello World](./docs/HelloWorld.md)
 - [Fungible Tokens](./docs/FungibleToken.md)
 - [Non-fungible Tokens](./docs/NonFungibleToken.md)